Utah's Film Industry

 1920s: The First Hollywood Films

 In southern Utah at about the same time, three brothers; Gronway, Chauncey, and Caleb Whitney Parry; started tourism businesses in Cedar City and Zion National Park.
-They eventually brought Tom Mix, a popular Western movie star, to Kanab and produce the 1924 film The Deadwood Coach, which promoted Utah’s film industry.
+They eventually brought Tom Mix, a popular Western movie star, to Kanab and produce the 1924 film The Deadwood Coach, which kickstarted Utah’s film industry.

 1930s: Growth in Southern Utah